 The Opposer alleges that the temperature range of 30-45°C is not sufficiently supported to fulfill the requirements of Section 13(a).
 The Applicant did not successfully undermine this allegation.
 Their witness did not provide sufficient explanation for this and it seems that the patent is also invalid on the grounds of adequate support.

 The Opposition is accepted and the patent is refused.

 Back in 2015 the Commissioner invited the parties to submit their costs together with their summations.

-Adin Liss representing Teva, claimed legal fees of 1,980,822 Shekels and backed this with an affidavit of a lawyer working for the firm but no further evidence.
+Teva claimed expenses of 1,980,822 Shekels and backed this with an affidavit of oneof their in-house lawyers but no further evidence.
 Citing the cost request in IL 153109 Unipharm vs, Merck Sharp & Dohme from 2011, the Commissioner noted that where extraordinarily large costs are required, additional evidence is likewise required to substantiate the claim.
 He felt that in the circumstances he could only estimate costs by the principles laid out in IL 199389 Unipharm vs. Pfizer Products Inc. based on complexity, longevity, weight of evidence, etc. and decided that 300,000 shekels were appropriate.